 Texas has consistently enjoyed above-average economic growth each year, and the state routinely produces almost a quarter of the United States’ total economic growth.
 But countries around the world are aggressively competing to attract jobs and economic activity.
 What local, state and federal policies can help keep Texas at the forefront of the global economy?
 How can we ensure that Texas keeps producing good, high-quality jobs into the future?
-Join us as representatives from government, business and academia offer firsthand perspectives on what it takes for the state to compete and succeed around the world.
+Representatives from government, business and academia offered firsthand perspectives on what it takes for the state to compete and succeed around the world.

 Join the conversation online with #BakerBusiness.

 U.S. Representative, 8th Congressional District

 Edward A. and Hermena Hancock Kelly Fellow in Public Finance, Baker Institute

 The Honorable Sylvester Turner

 Mayor of Houston